University of North Carolina at Chapel Hill: Undergraduate admissions

-Honor Code
+Honor code

-The university has a longstanding Honor Code known as the "Instrument of Student Judicial Governance," supplemented by a mostly student-run Honor System to resolve issues with students accused of academic and conduct offenses against the university community.
-The Honor System is divided into three branches: the Student Attorney General Staff, the Honor Court, and the Honor System Outreach, and further bifurcated by constituency (Undergraduate Attorney General and Graduate and Professional Student Attorney General).
-The Attorneys General are appointed by their constituency's President to investigate all reports of Honor Code violations and determine whether or not to bring charges against the student as detailed in the "Instrument."
-The Attorney General is supported by a select staff of around 40 students, representative of the diversity of the student body.
-The Honor Court is led by the Chair, who is appointed by their constituency's President, and supported by Vice Chairs who adjudicate all students' hearings.
-The Honor Court as a whole is made up of some 80 selected students.
-The Honor System Outreach is a branch of the System solely devoted to promoting honor and integrity in the university community.
-UNC-Chapel Hill is the only public university, with the exception of the military academies, that has a completely student-run system from the beginning to the end of the process.
+The university has a longstanding honor code known as the "Instrument of Student Judicial Governance", supplemented by a mostly student-run honor system to resolve issues with students accused of academic and conduct offenses against the university community.

+In 1974, the Judicial Reform Committee created the Instrument of Student Judicial Governance, which outlined the current honor code and its means for enforcement.
+The creation of the instrument and the judicial reform committee was preceded by a list of "Demands by the Black Student Movement" (BSM) which stated that "[e]ither Black students have full jurisdiction over all offenses committed by Black students or duly elected Black Students from BSM who would represent our interests be on the present Judiciary Courts."
+Until 2024, most academic and conduct violations were handled by a single, student-run honor system.
+Prior to the student-run honor system, the Dialectic and Philanthropic Societies, along with other campus organizations such as the men's council, women's council, and student council supported student concerns.
+In 2024, the university transitioned from the student-run honor system to a staff-run "hearing board".

 Libraries

-UNC-Chapel Hill's library system includes a number of individual libraries housed throughout the campus and holds more than 7.0 million volumes in total.
+UNC-Chapel Hill's library system includes a number of individual libraries housed throughout the campus and holds more than 10 million combined print and electronic volumes.
+As of 2025, there were 12 library locations in operation.
 UNC-Chapel Hill's North Carolina Collection (NCC) is the largest and most comprehensive collection of holdings about any single state nationwide.
 The unparalleled assemblage of literary, visual, and artifactual materials documents four centuries of North Carolina history and culture.
 The North Carolina Collection is housed in Wilson Library, named after Louis Round Wilson, along with the Southern Historical Collection, the Rare Books Collection, and the Southern Folklife Collection.
 The university is home to ibiblio, one of the world's largest collections of freely available information including software, music, literature, art, history, science, politics, and cultural studies.

 The Davis Library, situated near the Pit, is the main library and the largest academic facility and state-owned building in North Carolina.
 It was named after North Carolina philanthropist Walter Royal Davis and opened on February 6, 1984.
 The first book checked out of Davis Library was George Orwell's 1984.
 The R.B.
 House Undergraduate Library is located between the Pit area and Wilson Library.
 It is named after Robert B. House, the Chancellor of UNC from 1945 to 1957, and opened in 1968.
 In 2001, the R.B.
 House Undergraduate Library underwent a $9.9 million renovation that modernized the furnishings, equipment, and infrastructure of the building.
 Prior to the construction of Davis, Wilson Library was the university's main library, but now Wilson hosts special events and houses special collections, rare books, and temporary exhibits.